 Golden Princess embarked on Princess Cruises’ inaugural cruise from Singapore to Alaska after drydock in Singapore.
 It is the first time the cruise line is operating a direct voyage from Singapore to Alaska, meeting increasing demand from Asian cruise passengers who want to sail on Alaskan trip departing from a port near home.

 Sailing from Singapore, the ship's 29-day Epic Adventure voyage is visiting 11 cruise ports before crossing the International Date Line in the Pacific, and arriving in Anchorage on May 12.
-Vacationers can then continue with 7-day Alaska Grand Adventure out of Anchorage to Vancouver, British Columbia.
+Vacationers can then continue with 7-day Alaska Grand Adventure out of Anchorage to Vancouver BC.

 The 2,600-passenger Golden Princess will homeport in Alaska through September after which she repositions to Australia.